 A fireplace face, made of non-combustible materials, surrounds the outer front of a fireplace.
 While a fireplace face is there to protect the surrounding walls and materials from the heat coming from the fireplace, it also serves aesthetic purposes.

 Often confused with a fireplace face is a fireplace surround.
 A fireplace surround doesn’t serve any purpose apart from being an aesthetic bridge between the fireplace and the room.
-Fireplace surrounds can be attached to both traditional masonry fireplaces as well as prefabricated ones.
+Fireplace surrounds can be attached to traditional masonry fireplaces and prefabricated ones.

-When we’re thinking of fireplace dangers, we often think of the ‘worst-case scenarios’ like burning houses or chimney fires.
-However, we often disregard scenarios that might not be as dangerous as chimney fires but are much more common.
+When thinking of fireplace dangers, we often think of the ‘worst-case scenarios’ like burning houses or chimney fires.
+However, we often disregard scenarios that might be less dangerous than chimney fires but are much more common.
 Fireplace glass doors help keep you and your family safe from such dangers.

 From burning logs tumbling to red hot coals jumping out of the fireplace, glass doors keep us safe.

-Apart from protection, glass doors also keep the ash and other fireplace residue contained, allowing for a cleaner room.
-These doors are also great for conserving energy as they keep the cold air out (in winters) and the cool air within the room (in summers).
+Apart from protection, glass doors contain ash and other fireplace residues, allowing for a cleaner room.
+These doors are also great for conserving energy as they keep the cold air out (in winter) and the cool air within the room (in summer).

 Fireplaces are not as efficient as one might think.
 That’s because a traditional fireplace drafts the hot air up the chimney while cooler air from outside is dragged into the room.
 Due to this, a lot of heat is wasted.

-This opening provides the space for the ash to fall directly onto the ash pit from where the ash can later be cleaned out.
+This opening provides the space for the ash to fall directly onto the ash pit, from where the ash can later be cleaned.

-Under the ash dump is an ash pit, surrounded by concrete or blocks of cinder.
-Accessed through the clean out door, the ash pit collects all the ash from the fireplace.
-You should clean the ash pit frequently as it may clog the clean out door.
-Ash pits range from having small to large areas usually based on the type of fireplace installed in the house.
+Under the ash dump is an ash pit surrounded by concrete or cinder blocks.
+Accessed through the cleanout door, the ash pit collects all the ash from the fireplace.
+It would be best to clean the ash pit frequently as it may clog the cleanout door.
+Ash pits range from small to large areas usually based on the type of fireplace installed in the house.

-The clean out door is often located in the basement of the house and is usually made up of cast iron (for minimal warping).
-The purpose of a clean out door is to access the ash pit.
-Old ash collected in the ash pit is shoveled out through the clean out door.
+The cleanout door is often located in the house’s basement and is usually made of cast iron (for minimal warping).
+The purpose of a cleanout door is to access the ash pit.
+Old ash collected in the pit is shoveled through the cleanout door.
 The door opening is about 8 by 8 inches.

-The footing is a horizontal surface that lies directly under the ashpit and the foundation of the chimney.
-The footer of a fireplace chimney is a 1-foot thick concrete layer that also provides support to the chimney.
+The footing is a horizontal surface directly under the ashpit and the chimney’s foundation.
+The footer of a fireplace chimney is a 1-foot thick concrete layer that supports the chimney.
 It is usually located in the basement.

-The foundation of a chimney, made out of reinforced concrete, would be around 12 to 24 inches thick and this is often connected to a small number of grade beams.
-The foundation is located below the ash pit section of the chimney and its sole purpose is to provide stability from the ground to the chimney by distributing the weight of its whole structure over a large area of ground.
+The foundation of a chimney, made out of reinforced concrete, would be around 12 to 24 inches thick, often connected to a small number of grade beams.
+The foundation is located below the ash pit section of the chimney.
+Its sole purpose is to provide stability from the ground to the chimney by distributing the weight of its whole structure over a large area of ground.